scwatts/fastspar/README.md

 ## Usage
 ### Correlation inference
-To run SparCpp, you must have a OTU absolute counts in BIOM tsv format file (with no metadata).
+To run SparCpp, you must have absolute OTU counts in BIOM tsv format file (with no metadata).
 The `fake_data.txt` (from the original SparCC implementation) will be used as an example:

 ```bash
 sparcpp --otu_table fake_data.txt --correlation median_correlation.tsv --covariance median_covariance.tsv